 Growing out your hair is definitely a test of patience.
 The wait for that 1/2 inch of growth each month can feel slooowww and endless—especially during wintertime when your hair tends to be dry, damaged, and not exactly at its healthiest.
+Your hair usually grows a bit slower in the winter than the summer, also.

 1. Add in Biotin